 We hear a lot about how important it is to have a good credit rating.
-Indeed, we are often told that having a good credit is important, but we aren’t told why.
-For those who prefer to use money they already have, and do not want to be involved with credit, a good credit rating seems superfluous.
+Indeed, we are often told that having good credit is important, but we aren’t told why.
+For those who prefer to use the money they already have, and do not want to be involved with credit, a good credit rating seems superfluous.
 If you don’t use credit, why would you even care about your credit score?
 A good question.
 And one that deserves consideration.

 Your Credit Score and Getting a Loan

 Obviously, if you are going to be applying for loans and using credit, your credit score will be important.
 Your credit score does two things when it comes to your potential loan:

 - Establishes whether or not you will get the loan.
 If you have a credit score that reflects a poor credit history, you will have a difficult time getting the loan.
 The first thing your credit score does is establish whether or not you will qualify for a loan.

 - Determines your interest rate.
 Once you qualify for a loan, your credit score is considered when determining your interest rate.
 Interest is the fee you pay for the privilege of borrowing the money.
 If you have a high credit score, it means that the bank sees you as a smaller risk of default, so you get a lower interest rate.
 However, if you have a low credit score, the bank will see you as a bigger risk, and penalize you with a higher rate.
 Over the life of a loan, this can mean a difference of thousands of dollars.

 Even if you don’t plan to use credit cards and you save up money to buy your cars with cash, there is a good chance that you will need to get a mortgage if you plan to buy a home.
 Mortgage lenders are especially picky about borrowers, and a good credit score is important if you want to get a good deal on a mortgage.

 How Credit History Affects Your Non-Credit Transactions